linguapress

 California is known all over the world for its size, its sun, and its surf, its glamour and its optimism.
 But it is known too as "Earthquake Country " — a truly vulnerable region where big devastating quakes have occurred in the past and could happen again.
 It is unlikely that a disaster on the scale of recent disasters in Italy or Japan could occur in California; California has learnt from its past disasters, and most buildings are designed to withstand major quakes.
 Nevertheless, Californians are worried.
 When will the next big quake strike the state, and where will all the shaking and crumbling and rocking begin?

 Nobody knows for sure, but at all times California is on the alert.
-The could be an earthquake in California today.
+There could be an earthquake in California today.
 Consequently the earth is permanently monitored with high-tech seismographs situated in universities and government research stations; they are constantly watched by highly-trained employees and volunteers from the California Office of Emergency Services; and students in every school receive training in what to do in the event of* an earthquake.

 Working at Menlo Park, near Stanford University, in the middle of "Earthquake Country", scientists from the United States Geological Survey are always monitoring and studying fault systems, and trying to predict where earthquakes are going to take place next.